where we work

 +Trachoma Control Program

 In 1998, The Carter Center began applying experience and knowledge gained from its Guinea Worm Eradication Program to help Yemen and partner organizations control trachoma.
-Surveys found that trachoma was the third leading cause of blindness in the nation and was prevalent among about 12 percent of all children younger than 5 years old.
+Surveys found that trachoma was the third leading cause of blindness in the nation and was prevalent among about 12% of all children younger than 5 years old.

 Program interventions against trachoma focused on health education to promote better hygiene, improvements in environmental sanitation, and the distribution of antibiotics in endemic communities, coordinated with surgery performed by other partner organizations.
 Obstacles to controlling trachoma in Yemen included lack of recognition of blindness as a health priority, budgetary constraints, and low government health coverage.
+The Carter Center concluded work there in 2003.

 Donate Now